Rengstorff House

 The Rengstorff House was one of the first houses to be built in Mountain View, California.
 It was built c.
 1867 by Henry Rengstorff, a prominent local businessman who operated a ferry between San Francisco and Mountain View.
 It is built in the Italianate Victorian architecture style.
 The house's three-bay front facade features an entrance pavilion topped by a balustrade and a pediment on the middle bay.

 History

 Henry Rengstorff built the house near Rengstorff Landing, an important grain shipping point.
 The house was built to demonstrate his prosperity, and to raise his six children in comfort, including a room built solely for his four girls, to accommodate their regular appointment with a dressmaker to try on the latest fashions.
 When Rengstorff died in 1906, his daughter Elise Haag and grandson Perry Askam moved into the house.
 Descendants of Rengstorff would live in the house until 1959.
-The ranch on which the house was located was purchased by the Newhall Development Company, which had no use for the house; a 1972 plan to move it was abortive.
+The ranch on which the house was located was purchased by the Newhall Development Company, which had no use for the house; a 1972 plan to move it was aborted.